remuscazacu/cheat-go/README.md

 ### Testing

-The project includes a comprehensive test suite with 94.3% coverage:
+The project includes a comprehensive test suite with 94.3% coverage and specialized layout tests:

 ```bash
 # Run all tests